How Do You Run Trivia Games for Team Building That People Actually Want to Play?

 The 3-2-1 Question Mix

-After testing 200+ trivia sessions across teams of 5 to 200 (Actify platform data, 2024, n=214), we found that the question mix matters more than the questions themselves.
-Pure general knowledge trivia feels like a test.
+After testing 200+ trivia sessions (Actify platform data, 2024, n=214), we found the question mix matters more than the questions themselves.
+Pure general knowledge feels like a test.
 Pure company trivia feels like onboarding.
-The 3-2-1 mix hits the sweet spot: it's fun enough to engage, relevant enough to bond, and personal enough to surprise.
+The 3-2-1 mix hits the sweet spot — fun enough to engage everyone, personal enough to surprise.

 Fun/General Questions